msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) and [SCrypt](https://en.wikipedia.org/wiki/Scrypt) are alternatives that are specifically designed to make it more difficult to use GPUs to speed up offline attacks (when a third party has obtained your user database).
 SCrypt also intentionally uses a large amount of memory to mitigate offline RAM attacks.

 A [Password Hashing Competition](https://password-hashing.net/) which completed in 2015 recommended Argon2 as a future password hash function, and time will tell whether it will supercede earlier algorithms.

+BCrypt, SCrypt, and Argon2 are all very reasonable options that improve on earlier password hash functions.
+Note that in the event that a third party obtains access to your database, these algorithms will simply buy you time to ask your users to change their passwords, as the third party can run each user's salt against common passwords ('123456', 'password', 'qwerty', etc.).

 Whichever algorithms you end up using, use a standard library instead of implementing your own if possible.
 Many security vulnerabilities have come out of developers [misusing cryptographic algorithms](http://www.infoworld.com/article/2940551/encryption/software-developers-are-failing-to-implement-crypto-correctly-data-reveals.html) or trying to make their own.